International Motor Show Germany: 1983

 1983 was, in most of Western Europe, a year of recovery in the new car market, as the economy recovered from the recent recession.
 Many important new cars were launched at Frankfurt and elsewhere during 1983.
 Those launched elsewhere include the Austin Maestro, Fiat Uno, Nissan Micra, Peugeot 205 and Renault 11.
 The Opel Corsa (launched in Spain in September 1982) was also imported to the UK from April 1983, where it was sold as the Vauxhall Nova.

-The following introductions were made at the 1983 show:
+The following introductions were made at the 1983 show from 12 to 22 September: